Sample-constrained partial identification with application to selection bias: Acknowledgements

 \section{Acknowledgements}

+The authors thank the referees and associate editor for their helpful and detailed comments.
 This research has been conducted using the UK Biobank Resource.
 UK Biobank received ethical approval from the Research Ethics Committee (REC reference for UK Biobank is 11/NW/0382).
 This research was approved as part of application 8786.
 Tudball would like to acknowledge financial support from the Wellcome Trust (grant number 220067/Z/20/Z).
+Bowden is supported by an Expanding Excellence in England (E3) award from the University of Exeter.
+For the purpose of Open Access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.